Are you struggling with pimples around your private part? Here are the best pimples on private part treatments you should try out.

 - Add your glycerin and mix properly

-- Apply few drops on your cotton wool and apply it on your neck, face, and you can use it on dark areas as well
+- Apply a few drops on your cotton wool and apply it around your vagina (where you have the pimples)

 - Store in a dark area to slow down the oxidation time of Vitamin C